-Database as a service company Couchbase (NASDAQ: BASE) reported Q3 FY2023 results beating Wall St's expectations, with revenue up 25% year on year to $38.5 million.
-Guidance for the full year also exceeded estimates, however the guidance for the next quarter was less impressive, coming in at $38.3 million, 1.63% below analyst estimates.
-Couchbase made a GAAP loss of $16.6 million, down on its loss of $15.9 million, in the same quarter last year.
+Database as a service company Couchbase (NASDAQ: BASE) reported Q3 FY2024 results beating Wall Street analysts' expectations, with revenue up 18.8% year on year to $45.81 million.
+The company expects next quarter's revenue to be around $46.5 million, in line with analysts' estimates.
+It made a GAAP loss of $0.34 per share, improving from its loss of $0.37 per share in the same quarter last year.

 Databases have been in use for over 40 years to access and manipulate data to generate an outcome as simple as triggering an alarm to powering stock trading.
 SQL databases function like Excel on steroids, they keep information in columns and rows which can be queried and cross referenced using structured query language (SQL).
 This works well if you need to store a lot of data that has a similar structure, but it can create potential inefficiencies if the structure of the data you are storing varies a lot.
 The majority of databases today are still relational databases (SQL) that were designed for structured data and tens of thousands of users.

 Today’s enterprises are going through digital transformations to deliver customer experiences through applications that respond in microseconds, requiring a modern database architecture that combines disparate data sources instantaneously and can be accessed by millions of users simultaneously.